-Aspen Snowmass is comprised of four very different world-class ski areas: Aspen, Snowmass, Buttermilk and Aspen Highlands.
+Aspen Snowmass is comprised of four very different world-class ski areas: Aspen Mountain, Snowmass, Buttermilk, and Aspen Highlands.
 If you are an intermediate skier, it's safe to say you can't go wrong skiing at any of them.
 However, if you are a beginner or expert skier, you might find some of the mountains more appealing than others.

 Read on to find out which mountain is perfect for you and everyone else with you on your ski vacation.

-Best Known For - Fast gondola rides, oatmeal pancakes at Bonnie's Restaurant, and being the mountain that started it all.
+Best Known For - Fast (and warm) gondola rides, oatmeal pancakes at Bonnie's Restaurant, and skiing the mountain that started it all.

-A quick and scenic trip in the Silver Queen Gondola makes getting to the top a breeze.
-When it comes to getting down the mountain, the intermediate, advanced, and expert terrain that covers it is relatively steep compared to other mountains.
-The combination of a fast Gondola and steep terrain makes it easy to maximize the number of vertical feet you are able to ski in a single day.
+Without giving away too many Aspen Mountain secrets, we can assure you that the combination of a fast Gondola and steep terrain makes it easy to maximize the number of vertical feet you are able to ski in a single day.

 As you will notice in the stats above there is no beginner terrain on Aspen Mountain.
 If you are new to skiing, you will likely have a more enjoyable experience at Snowmass or Buttermilk.

-Aspen Mountain Don't Miss - Views of Hayden Peak and the Highlands Bowl from the Sundeck Restaurant and oatmeal pancakes at Bonnie's Restaurant mid-mountain.
+Aspen Mountain Don't Miss - Views of Hayden Peak and the Highland Bowl from the Sundeck Restaurant and a visit to one of the many "Shrines" hidden in the trees.